 Deciding WHAT to measure when putting together your content marketing analytics program depends largely on your goals.
 But, remember, content marketing is a slow burn, not a forest fire, so it takes a long time to see change.
 If you only measure the ROI of your content marketing program, you’re likely missing the major impact of content marketing and likely making bad decisions based on measuring the wrong things.

-As part of content marketing analytics, you need to gather metrics for top of funnel activities (awareness, sentiment) not just bottom of the funnel — conversion.
-Taking a step back, you also need to evaluate how your target market consumes your content — using metrics such as: visits, time on site, frequency of visits, and bounce rates, which suggest your content is effectively driving visitors to your site.
+As part of content marketing analytics, you need to gather metrics for the top of funnel activities (awareness, sentiment) not just bottom of the funnel — conversion.
+Taking a step back, you also need to evaluate how your target market consumes your content — using metrics such as visits, time on site, frequency of visits, and bounce rates, which suggest your content is effectively driving visitors to your site.

 You’ll also want to track amplification metrics, which come from engagement with your content: likes, shares, RT, re-Pins, comments, etc. Each engagement activity brings your brand to the attention of each engaged user’s social graph.